Complete Guide to an Online Associate Degree

 For individuals who possess a good math background and who are detail and meticulous at record-keeping, an associate accounting degree affords the opportunity to learn and develop skills related to basic accounting, taxation, payroll and financial statement processing.
 Whether in an online or physical campus location, classes prepare students to evaluate business assets and liabilities, in addition to teaching students methods for successful problem resolution.

-At Liberty University, the two-year Associate of Accounting requires 60 semester hours at a cost of $360 per credit hour.
+At Liberty University Online, the two-year Associate of Accounting requires 60 semester hours at a cost of $360 per credit hour.
 A minimum of 15 credit hours must be completed at Liberty.
 Credits, including those accepted by transfer, can also be applied to the pursuit of a Bachelor of Science in Accounting.

 In addition to career opportunities as an accounts and or billing clerk, graduates may find employment as a Financial Data Analyst.
 Depending on company size, many financial analysts are engaged to focus on specific commodities, geographical locations or to conduct marketing trend research studies.
 Positions may be secured with banks, insurance companies or other financial institutions where strict adherence to regulatory statutes is mandatory.
 In many facets of the corporate world, financial data specialization often carries the position title of Junior Staff Accountant.
 In addition to assisting staff members, basic responsibilities include assisting with various tasks relative to business report components.